Udupi district

 In February 2018, the district was split to into 3 more taluks, with Byndoor being carved out of Kundapur taluk and the Udupi taluk being split into three parts.
 Along with the initial Udupi taluk, Kapu, Brahmavar and Hebri were created.

 Dinakar Babu and Sheela K Shetty of the Bharatiya Janata Party (BJP) are the current president (Sarpanch) and vice-president of the Udupi Zilla Panchayat, respectively, after the election held at the Zilla Panchayat on 27 April 2016.

 Location

 Udupi district is surrounded by Uttara Kannada district in north, Dakshina Kannada district in southern direction.
 Shimoga district borders on north east side and Chikmagalur district on east.
-Arabian sea is on west of Udupi district.
+The Arabian Sea is west of Udupi district.

 Transportation

 Udupi district is connected by road and railway line.
 The National highway 66 (previously NH-17) is the main highway road of Udupi district.
 National highway 169A connects this district with Thirthahalli in Shivamogga district but it is very narrow at many places and only mini buses and mini lorries are allowed on Agumbe ghat through which this national highway 169A passes.
 The national highway 169 (previously NH 13) from Mangaluru to Shivamogga passes through Sanoor, Karkala, Bajagoli, Mudar of this district.
 There are few state highways(SH) built and maintained by Karnataka public works department (P.W.D.).
 Main District Roads (M.D.R) connect villages and towns of the district.